opencafe/persianize-node/README.md

 ```

 ## Convert
-This object helps you to change pharses to right persian
+This object helps you to change phrases to right Persian

 ### Number
 Convert English and Arabic numbers to right Persian numbers.